mikepthomas/mikepthomas.github.io/static/media/printer-filament.4f8195fd5ba7432eab66.md

 ### eSun ABS+ (Pink)

+This filament will be used to print the accent parts for the [Rook MK1](printer-rook.md).

 | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                         | Purchased From | Avg Cost | KGs Purchased |                            Color                             |
 | ----------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------- | -------------- | -------- | ------------- | :----------------------------------------------------------: |
 | 250         | 100      | [SuperSlicer](<https://github.com/mikepthomas/3dprinting/blob/main/Slicer%20Profiles/SuperSlicer/filament/eSun%20ABS%2B%20(Pink).ini>) | Wedge3D        | £16.20   | 1             | ![#F8467A](https://via.placeholder.com/13/F8467A/F8467A.png) |

 ### eSun ABS+ (Purple)

-This filament was originally brought to print the accent parts to upgrade my [Voron 1.8](printer-voron-1.8.md) to a 2.4.
+This filament will be used to print some of the accent parts for the [Voron 0.2](printer-voron-0.2.md).

 | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                           | Purchased From                                           | Avg Cost | KGs Purchased |                            Color                             |
 | ----------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- | -------- | ------------- | :----------------------------------------------------------: |